Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Reynella among the top 30% of areas assessed nationwide

 Reynella has received approximately 60 dwelling approvals per year over the past five financial years, totalling 301 homes.
-As of FY26, 32 approvals have been recorded.
-On average, 1.4 new residents have moved into Reynella annually for each new home built between FY21 and FY25.
-This has resulted in stable market conditions with an average dwelling construction cost value of $286,000.
+As of FY26, 44 approvals have been recorded.
+On average, 1.4 new residents arrive annually for each new home built between FY21 and FY25.
+The average construction cost value of new homes is $286,000.

-In the current financial year, commercial approvals valued at $13.6 million have been registered.
-Compared to Greater Adelaide, Reynella has seen slightly more development activity, with 17.0% above the regional average per person over the past five years.
-The area's building activity is predominantly detached houses (89.0%), maintaining its suburban identity and offering family homes suited for buyers seeking space.
+In FY26, $13.6 million in commercial approvals have been registered.
+Compared to Greater Adelaide, Reynella has seen slightly more development, with 17.0% above the regional average per person over the five-year period.
+The majority of new building activity consists of detached houses (89.0%), with medium and high-density housing making up the remainder (11.0%).

-Reynella reflects a low-density area, with around 139 people per approval.
-According to AreaSearch's latest quarterly estimate, Reynella is projected to gain 754 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+Reynella's population density is around 139 people per approval, reflecting a low-density area.
+According to AreaSearch's latest quarterly estimate, Reynella is projected to gain 740 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development